Air Fryer Frozen Tater Tots: Extra Crispy Every Time

 What You Need

-• 1 bag frozen tater tots (any brand) — Ore-Ida, Alexia, Great Value, Trader Joe’s, and store brands all work identically with the same technique.
+- 1 bag frozen tater tots (any brand) — Ore-Ida (Best for: classic flavor and nationwide availability), Alexia (Best for: organic and seasoned varieties), Great Value (Best for: budget-friendly everyday cooking), Trader Joe’s (Best for: unique flavors and smaller household sizes), and store brands all work identically with the same technique.

 No thawing required.
 No oil needed beyond an optional light spray.
 Go directly from freezer to basket.

-How to Cook Frozen Tater Tots in the Air Fryer
+How Do You Cook Frozen Tater Tots in the Air Fryer?

 Step 1: Preheat to 400°F